-- 1. Complete the "Candidate Information Sheet" and begin creating their electronic portfolio. - 2.
-Submit all required artifacts for the portfolio, including: Educational Autobiography, Virtus certificate, Apple Teacher and Google Educator 1 certificates, current transcript, and ACT, SAT, or CORE score reports. - 3.
+- Complete the "Candidate Information Sheet" and begin creating their electronic portfolio. - Submit all required artifacts for the portfolio, including: Educational Autobiography, Virtus certificate, Apple Teacher and Google Educator 1 certificates, and current transcript. - 3.
 Satisfactory recommendations from three faculty members outside the School of Education indicating a belief that the applicant possesses the knowledge, skills, and dispositions to do well as a member of the teaching profession.
 Transfer students may request two recommendations from faculty members at the institution from which they have transferred. - 4.
 Satisfactory group interview led by members of the Committee on Teacher Education. - 5.
-Have a minimum cumulative GPA of 2.75. - 6.
-Minimum composite ACT score of 23, SAT score of 1130, or satisfactory performance on the Praxis Core Academic Skills for Educator tests in Reading, Writing, and Mathematics.
-Minimum acceptable scores are 156 in Reading, 162 in Writing, and 150 in Math.
-The student is responsible for the cost of these tests.
+Have and maintain at all times during their time in the program a minimum cumulative GPA of 2.75.

 Final approval for admission to the Teacher Education Program is determined by the Committee on Teacher Education.
 Students should understand that completion of the above requirements does not in and of itself necessarily qualify them for admission to the Teacher Education Program.
 Students shall be admitted to the Teacher Education Program only if the above requirements are met; and if, in the judgment of a majority of the members of the Committee on Teacher Education, the student has the knowledge, skills, and dispositions necessary to be successful as a teacher.
-Occasionally when students are not able to meet the requirements of the Teacher Education Program, they will elect to pursue a non-licensure education major.
+Occasionally when students are not able to meet the requirements of the Teacher Education Program, they will elect to pursue a nonlicensure education major.
 This requires the same curriculum as an elementary education, special education, or secondary education major with the exception of the final practicum, which is a modified teaching experience.
 Students in this situation enroll in EDUC-4497, Modified Teaching Experience for EDUC-4492, Elementary Student Teaching, EDUC-4496, Secondary Student Teaching, or EDUC-4491, Student Teaching of Individuals With Exceptionalities, provided that a majority of School of Education faculty votes in favor of the substitution.
 Students who complete the modified teaching experience are not eligible for teacher licensure.